 - All workers in health care settings

-- High-risk critical workers 50 years and older who work in congregate settings in:
+- Critical workers who work in congregate settings in:

 - Food processing